macleginn/bivaltyp/content/languages/descriptions/Udi.md

 ![T.M.'s photo]({{ site_url_j }}/images/Maisak.jpg "G.A.'s photo")

 The data were collected in 2018-2019 using the Russian version of the questionnaire.
-The data were provided by Rafik Danakari.
+The data come from the Nidzh dialect of Udi.
+The translations were provided by Rafik Danakari.
 Corina van Willigen and Vladislav Dabakov contributed to the collection and analysis of the data.

 ## How to cite